yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 ![Read replicas](/images/yb-cloud/Geo-Distribution-Blog-Post-Image-6.png)

-**Resilience**: If you deploy the nodes of the primary cluster across zones, you get zone-level resilience.
+**Resilience**: If you deploy the nodes of the primary cluster across zones or regions, you get zone- or region-level resilience.
 Read replicas don't participate in the Raft consistency protocol and therefore don't affect resilience.

 **Consistency**: The data in the replica clusters is timeline consistent, which is better than eventual consistency.